pulibrary/bibdata/README.md

 Oci8 is a little bit of a pain.
 See `/voyager_helpers/README.md` for details.

+### Using macOS/OS X releases and Homebrew

+Please see [the RubyDoc for the ruby-oci8 Gem](http://www.rubydoc.info/github/kubo/ruby-oci8/file/docs/install-on-osx.md#Install_Oracle_Instant_Client_Packages) for how best to track versions of the Oracle Client packages in Apple OS environments.

 ## Services

 For now look at `config/routes.rb` for what's available.